Explore the highlands of Scotland

 †On early departures the Jacobite Steam Train does not operate and we make this excursion using Scotrail's scheduled service.

-Please Note: For departure SHS1835 you will make the trip from Fort William to Mallaig by Scotrail.
+Please Note: For departure SHS1835 the Jacobite Steam Train is not available for the journey, you will make the trip from Fort William to Mallaig by a Scotrail scheduled service.

 Today, travel to Loch Ness to enjoy a cruise.
 This iconic loch is most famous for its mythical dweller, the Loch Ness Monster, however it is also surrounded by some of Scotland's most breathtaking scenery.
 Enjoy your short cruise surrounded by the purple pained mountains, before taking a trip to Urquhart Castle, a 13th century castle that sits perched on the banks of the loch.
 These atmospheric ruins are a delight to explore, and you have some free time here before we coach back to Inverness.
 The rest of your day is spent at leisure, ahead of a delightful meal together this evening.